skip to content

 How to Find a Supervisor

-For the PhD in Social Anthropology it is advisable that applicants attempt to make contact with a potential supervisor within the Department of Social Anthropology before submitting their application.
-Such contacts may provide an opportunity to discuss the applicant's proposed research topic, and are desirable because the Department must confirm the availability of a willing and appropriate supervisor as one of the conditions of admission to the PhD programme.
+It is advisable, but not obligatory, that you make contact with a potential supervisor within the Department of Social Anthropology before submitting your application.
+Such contacts provide an opportunity to discuss your proposed research topic, and are desirable because the Department must confirm the availability of a willing and appropriate supervisor before an offer of admission can be made.
+Please do not send generic 'fishing' emails to multiple members of staff.

-However it is not obligatory to name a potential supervisor on the application form.
-Indeed the Department may consult a number of staff colleagues whose expertise might make them suitable as an applicant's potential supervisor.
-Please note that applicants must not send generic 'fishing' emails to multiple members of staff.
+If you do not name a potential supervisor in your application, the Department may consult a number of staff colleagues whose expertise might make them suitable as your potential supervisor.

-list of the Department's academic staff with summaries of their research and teaching interests is available.
+A list of the Department's academic staff with summaries of their research and teaching interests is available.

 Apply Now